 Tyler Jacks, PhD

-Director, David H. Koch Institute for Integrative Cancer Research; Professor of Biology, Massachusetts Institute of Technology; Investigator, Howard Hughes Medical Institute; Cambridge, Massachussets
+David H. Koch Institute for Integrative Cancer Research; Massachusetts Institute of Technology, Cambridge, Massachusetts

 A leading innovator in applying techniques of genetic engineering to develop mouse models of disease, Dr. Jacks has generated a series of novel strains with germline mutations in several genes implicated in human cancer.
 These include mice with mutations in K-ras and p53, two of the most frequently mutant genes in human cancer.
 This work has led to the development of mouse models of over nine types of cancer, some of which have had few previously pre-clinical models.